NOAHGCX/What-s_Around_Us-L3-S6/README.md

 You have to configure the db.config.js to fit with your mySQLWorkbench config.

+You can create the database by using the file named DataBase

 And finally you can start the server with :

     npm start serve